Lewis & Clark

 Disbursement of Aid

-Financial aid will be applied to student accounts and will be used to address charges incurred, such as tuition and fees.
+Financial aid will be disbursed to student accounts to be used to address charges incurred, such as tuition and fees.
 Financial aid funds cannot be applied until the appropriate paperwork has been completed and the funds are received.
 Aid applied to a student account that exceeds the amount a student has been charged may be refunded to the student.
-Refunds will be processed after the first day of classes in each term and only when a credit actually exists on a student account.
-Refunds must be used to cover education-related expenses such as off-campus living expenses, transportation and/or books and supplies.
+Refunds will be processed by Student & Departmental Account Services after the first day of classes in each term, and only when a credit actually exists on a student account.
+Refunds must be used to cover education-related expenses such as off-campus living expenses, transportation, and/or books and supplies.

 Financial Aid Award Revisions